Table of Contents

 The JBL Flip 4 makes a statement immediately if you’ve ever seen it held under a faucet in those promotional pictures.
 This is definitely a neat feature, and the ad boasts that it’s fully waterproof.
 That means that it won’t just survive a spill if you knock over a glass, it can survive being fully submerged in water, which means you’ll have accompanying music when you’re singing in the shower.

 JBL clearly wanted to step up from the Flip 3 by delivering more inside, and that’s literally what they did.
 It’s heavier than the previous model, and it’s got a stronger, longer battery life.
 The JBL Flip 4 manages to undercut the Braven 570 on price though not by much as the price points are pretty close together.
-You can save around $20 or so with the Flip 4, which is probably why JBL wanted to make sure the retail price squeaks in at just under $100.

 If bass is your priority, then other speakers can probably curb your craving better than the Flip 4, though the external passive radiators helped with this.
 I found from listening that I loved the sound of some songs but was straining to listen for certain instruments on others.
 While the manufacturer claims that it runs for 12 hours on a single charge, I found it was less if I kept the volume high for hours.
 You might find that it lasts longer if you keep the volume lower.